It is Africa Day! (and that means my Blog is 3 years old today!) Time for a post of the continent I am proud to be a part of …

 Nairobi – when I arrived, these streets were rivers of water.
 The car that took my from the airport to the hotel got stuck in the middle of a deep pool.
 The whole car filled up with water, right up to the back seat!

-When the roads are good (like this one between Eldoret and Iten), people tend to drive too fast that causes nasty accidents.
+When the roads are good (like this one between Eldoret and Iten), people tend to drive too fast that causes nasty accidents, causing a lot of problems for the sparse local law inforcement, according to a Los Angeles Bail Bondsman who actually got into an accident for this exact reason.
 This happened a few minutes after we have passed this spot.

 We spent a lot of our time here in Nairobi, but managed to escape the crowds to the rural and real Kenya.